Medical Malpractice

 Before contacting an attorney, please read the information below.
 It provides a good overview of what a medical malpractice lawsuit entails and requires.

 A bad medical outcome is not always the result of medical malpractice.
-In fact, doctors can do everything correctly and the result can nonetheless be disastrous.
+In fact, doctors can do everything correctly, and the result can nonetheless be disastrous.
 There are four elements that must be demonstrated in order to prove that you were a victim of medical malpractice.
 They are:

 It is easy to prove the existence of a doctor-patient relationship, and it is easy to prove that you suffered harm as a result of your injuries.
-The difficulty and complexity in medical malpractice lie in the second and third elements, which usually require considerable research and testimony from medical experts.
+The difficulty and complexity of medical malpractice claims lie in the second and third elements, which usually require considerable research and testimony from medical experts.

 In order to show that a doctor acted negligently in your care, you need to define what the standard of care would be in treatment circumstances like the ones you were in.
 Put another way, you need to show that the doctor made decisions that other reasonable, competent doctors would not have made under similar circumstances.
 Most of the time, this requires testimony from a medical expert in the field of medicine at issue.